 * “Is Dusk Descending on Aquarius Seabase?”
 This article for the online edition of Pacific Standard magazine adds some key fiscal details to my HuffPost piece and to other media reports that followed it during the summer of 2012, when moves were being made to save Aquarius.

 * “The Hunt to Catch the Giant Squid – On Film.”
 Who knew this creature had never been filmed in the wild?
-With this piece for Pacific Standard online, I had some fun bringing readers up to speed on this unusual cinematic venture.
+With this piece for Pacific Standard, I had some fun bringing readers up to speed on this unusual cinematic quest.

 * “How Humans Learned to Live Under Water” is a story I wrote for the tech website Gizmodo to provide some historical and technical background for the site’s multi-faceted coverage of the July 2012 mission at the Aquarius Reef Base.
 I also helped out with a related story about how NASA uses Aquarius to train astronauts.